SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 As such, if the vault balance increases as a result of position fees, losses from long positions, or funding payments, the USDN price will rise.
 When a certain threshold is reached, the token rebases to a price slightly above \$1 by increasing the total supply and balance of each holder.
 This increase in balance represents the yield of the USDN token.
 The rebase mechanism ensures that yields do not induce a price that significantly exceeds the value of \$1.

-=== Wrapped USDN

-Not all DeFi protocols support tokens which balance increases over time without transfers.
-To help with integration, a wrapped version of the token, WUSDN, was created.
-This token behaves like a normal ERC20 token and sees its price increase over time, instead of the balances.
+There is no balance and total supply adjustment (rebase) if the price falls below \$1.

 = Vault